frankenbeans/MZ2SYNTH/README.md

   and beware of using volume multipliers larger than 0.01 or so until you become familiar with the audio that your input files generate.

-  **WARNING:** The makefiles provided, which support both GNU Fortran and Intel IFX, do NOT include safety features such as array bounds-checking.
-  This means that certain errors go undetected and under certain situations (e.g., software as a service) this may introduce security vulnerabilities if there are signficant bugs.

   **NOTE:** Intel Fortran (ifx (IFX) 2025.0.4 20241205) executables cannot write to named pipes as noted above, for reasons currently not known.
   There is a work-around: